markr1961/Arduino_projects/esp32s3-hello/readme.md

 Total PSRAM: 0
 Free PSRAM: 0

+## Note:
+Serial.printf is routed to USB OTG port, not COM/upload port.
+Essentially need both connected to upload _and_ use serial.

 ### commit notes
 01/03/2025 MAR
 Initial commit with working serial "hello world' project and docs